 The first attempt in solving the relativistic Faddeev equation for the 3N bound state based on second approach has been carried out in 16, resulting in a decrease of the binding energy compared to the nonrelativistic result.
 On the other hand, similar calculations based on the field theory approach 13 increase it.
 These contradictory results require more investigation.
-In the following we summarize the results of our calculations based on the second approach: in Section 2 we introduce the relativistic 2N potential, in Section 3 we present the 2N t-matrix, which fulfills the relativistic boosted Lippmann-Schwinger (LS), and in Section 4 we give numerical results for the triton binding energy based on the Poincaré invariant Faddeev equation.
+In the following we summarize the results of our calculations based on the second approach: in Section 2 we introduce the relativistic Doosted Lippmann-Schwinger (LS) equation, and in Section 4 we give numerical results for the triton binding energy based on the Poincaré invariant Faddeev equation.